-There are three classes in this 10-credit hour, entry-level program.
-An EMT-Basic class provides students with the information needed for basic life support in pre-hospital care situations.
+There are three classes in this 9-credit-hour, entry-level program.
+The first class introduces the role and duties of the EMT.
+Next, an EMT-Basic class provides students with the information needed for basic life support in pre-hospital care situations.
 This is followed by a field experience in which students begin using the skills they've learned in the classroom in a supervised, practical setting.
-A course in anatomy and physiology for medical assistants is also required.

 Tarrant County College